-An event space is opening in the downtown Racine area called Social on Sixth.
-Located at 324 6th Street, Joan Roehre will open the business to provide the area with a space to collaborate.
+Event space is opening in the downtown Racine area called Social on Sixth.
+Located at 324 6th St., Joan Roehre will open the business to provide the area with a space for people and organizations to collaborate.
 Social on Sixth is bringing new life to a monumental building in Racine.

 Roehre is looking to build on that.
 With roots planted, she’s eager to see her new business blossom here.
 Social on Sixth is a boutique, micro event venue for baby showers, bridal parties, non-profit board meetings, weddings, or even pop-up stores.
 If you can think of it, they’ll host it.